Fiction

 a technique used to show events that previous occurred by interrupting the present action and going back to previous events; generally used when a story starts in medias res (in the middle of things) such as where a scene opens during a trial and then some of the previous action leading up to the trial is told.

-a literary device that gives a hint about what is going to occur
+a literary device that gives a hint as to what is going to occur

 a theme about being initiated into something new